Punjab, bread basket of India, hungers for change

-Almost every day, the lights go out and machines shut down at the two factories of his $3-million-a-year packaging business.
+Almost every day, the lights go out and machines shut down at the two factories of his $3-million-a-year packaging business in the northern India state.
 When the power goes out, the plants have to use generators, at up to three times the cost.

 Profits at Oswal Polypack shrink every year, says Jain, a 49-year-old with a penchant for fat gold jewellery and chewing tobacco.
 The state government seems not to care and has even raised taxes on the raw materials he needs.

 "How can we survive?"
-Jain said from his factory office in an industrial park in Ludhiana whose roads are dotted with potholes.
+Jain said from his factory office in an industrial park in the city of Ludhiana whose roads are dotted with potholes.

 "How can industry remain here, when there is no power, when you face labour shortages?" he said.
 "The government has been promising power for the past five years, but what we have got instead is power cuts of up to 12 hours a day."